andretkachenko/sofle-zmk-config/readme.md

 ## DANGER ZONE
 **These are 2 things each owner of split keyboards should know from the start.**
-That's why I put it at the top of this readme - this information isn't common knowledge, yet it may cost you a keyboard.
+That's why I put it at the top of this section - this information isn't common knowledge, yet it may cost you a keyboard.
 I had to solder a new controller myself because I fried the first one (I knew these dangers already at that time, but didn't follow strictly enough to avoid problems).
 - **DO NOT plug/unplug the TRRS cable when the USB cable is connected.** *This can short circuit your controller*, requiring quite pricey repair.
 In most scenarios, you don't have to unplug it at all - even when reflashing the firmware, you can keep this cable as-is.
 So I suggest you plug it once, and stop touching it; treat it as a single unit instead of two halves.
 If you need to pack it for travel - first unplug USB, then TRRS.
 When connecting to the computer - first plug in TRRS, then USB.
 - If your keyboard supports both wired and wireless connection, make sure to **not connect both at the same time** - *you can destroy batteries*.
 If you want to use it wirelessly - unplug USB, unplug TRRS, switch power to wireless mode on both halves and then use it.
 If your keyboard doesn't have a power switch - either unplug the batteries and use the keyboard in a wired mode, or avoid using a wired connection at all.